maple367/Meep-plugin/README.md

 # VisualizeMeep
-A python function using plotly to visualize meep simulation
+A python function using plotly to visualize meep simulation and pre/post-processing.